Top of main content

 Sending money overseas can be an easy and safe process.
 And in some cases, it's even free.

 International money transfers used to involve a lot of complicated paperwork, but not anymore.
-Now it’s as simple as selecting 'Move Money' when you're doing online banking.
+Now it’s as simple as selecting 'Move Money' when you're on the HSBC Australia Mobile Banking app.

 Whether you’re sending money to a loved one or you’re paying for something outside Australia, there are a few things to consider.